jidongxiao/networksecurity/labs/tls/README.md

 4.4. close wireshark and open wireshark again, and then also open the capture file in wireshark.

 5. now we can examine the TLS packets.
 Each "Client Hello" represents one TLS conversation.
-Locate one tls packet, and use "right click->follow->ssl stream", we can see the 1st conversation downloads the file index.html - and this html file contains nothing but a jpg file called flag.jpg; and the 2nd conversation downloads the file flag.jpg.
+Locate one tls packet, and use "right click->follow->tls stream", we can see the 1st conversation downloads the file index.html - and this html file contains nothing but a jpg file called flag.jpg; and the 2nd conversation downloads the file flag.jpg.
 So this flag.jpg file could be something we are interested in.
 Therefore we locate the first packet of the 2nd TLS conversation, and that is packet 85, which is the 2nd "Client Hello" in this capture.
 Then do the following:

-5.1. right click->follow->ssl stream,<br/>
+5.1. right click->follow->tls stream,<br/>
 5.2. show and save data as: raw<br/>

 ![alt text](lab-tls-raw-ssl-stream.png "Lab tls save as raw ssl")